otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/06-performance-tools.md

 **Squoosh.app** is a tool that allows you to compress and compare images with different codecs and settings.
 It is a web app that can be used to compress images for the web.

 **Resource:** https://squoosh.app

-# Formative Assessment

-Before you start, create a new branch called **06-formative-assessment**.

-If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

-- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
-- Do not trust **ChatGPT's** responses blindly.
-You must still use your judgement and may need to do additional research to determine if the response is correct
-- Acknowledge that you are using **ChatGPT**.
-In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

-## Task Tahi

-## Task Rua

-## Task Toru

-# Formative Assessment Submission

-Create a new pull request and assign **grayson-orr** to review your practical submission.
-Please do not merge your own pull request.